JZBlank/JZBlank/README.md

 👋 Hey there!
-I'm Joyce, a senior studying computer science at Hunter College.
-I am an aspiring software engineer with interests in web and game development.🌱✨
+I'm Joyce, an aspiring software engineer with interests in web and game development.🌱✨